CSS Virginia

 Wash drawing by Clary Ray, 1898

-Photograph of a 19th Century artwork. note the incorrect name "Merrimac" on the picture lower left
+Photograph of a 19th Century artwork. note the incorrect name "Merrimac" on the picture lower right

 Halftone reproduction of a line engraving, originally published in "Battles and Leaders of the Civil War".